healeycodes/bandwidth-checker/README.md

 Some ISPs promise money back if your bandwidth goes below a certain level.

+This project includes two methods of testing download speed.
-This project runs a headless Chrome browser to test bandwidth speed on the client via Netflix's fast.com.
+  - Headless Chromium browser via Netflix's fast.com.
+  - Speedtest's CLI.

-Also included is a Node server that displays a scatter graph of the recent bandwidth results via Chart.js.
+A Node server displays a scatter graph of the recent bandwidth results via Chart.js.

 I run this on a Raspberry Pi connected to my router via ethernet.